 Health Information Management (Bachelor of Science, B.S.)

-MWSU offers a one-year Certificate program in Health Information Technology (HIT), a B.S. degree in Health Information Management, and a minor in Health Informatics and Information Management.
+The School of Nursing and Health Professions offers a one-year Certificate program in Health Information Technology (HIT), a Bachelor of Science in Health Information Management (HIM), and minors in Health Informatics and Information Management (HIIM) and health Data Analytics (HDA).
 The Bachelor of Science in HIM is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-Graduates from CAHIIM accredited baccalaureate degree programs can take the Registered Health Information Administration exam.
+Graduates from CAHIIM accredited baccalaureate degree programs can take the Registered Health Information Administration (RHIA) exam.

-Health Information Management prepares confident, innovative, and contributing professionals who can identify and use a variety of information resources and technologies and work throughout the healthcare industry in settings that span the continuum of care.
+Health Information Management coursework prepares confident, innovative, and contributing healthcare professionals who have the ability to identify and utilize a variety of information resources and technologies.
+HIM professions work across a vast array of roles ranging from analytical to project management to healthcare system management and information governance roles.
 The baccalaureate degree health information management graduate serves as a pivotal team member in the planning, design, implementation, management, use and evaluation of electronic health records and other electronic information systems.
 Job responsibilities also include serving as brokers of information services.
 Among the information services provided are definition of requirements and design for clinical and administrative systems development, data administration, clinical data management, data privacy and security management, decision support and data analysis, management of information-intensive areas such as quality/performance improvement, case management and outcomes measurement as well as management of the health information management departmental services.
 Baccalaureate degree graduates may hold positions as compliance officer, data quality manager, data sets/nomenclature/classification standards manager, educator, healthcare consumer advocate, privacy/security officer, project manager, reimbursement or revenue cycle manager to name a few.

 Students gain both theoretical knowledge, and practical experience in healthcare settings to prepare them to respond to the challenge of working in health informatics and health information management.
 Students should be aware that some courses involve professional practice experiences for a significant number of hours.
 Because these experiences are usually only available during typical working hours, working students must make arrangements to be absent from their work.
 Students work closely with their advisors since many of the courses have prerequisites and must be taken in sequence.
 Some professional management experience sites may require criminal background checks, current medical history, proof of liability insurance, and proof of negative TB tests.
 Students will be required to travel and may be required to temporarily relocate in order to complete the practical experience.
 Working students may have to make arrangements to be absent from their work in order to complete class requirements.